rccline/bookdown-reproducible-reporting/_book/index.md

 ## About the Author

 I, Robert C. Cline, Sr., hold a Masters Degree in Clinical Psychology from University of Houston-Clear Lake and, I am an AAPL Certified Professional Landman.
-My family operated a sovereign title plant, [Wharton County Abstract Company](http://www.stxmaps.com/go/texas-historical-marker-wharton-county-abstract-company.html) which was established by Attorney William S. "Bilie" Brooks in 1890.
+My family operated a sovereign title plant, [Wharton County Abstract Company](http://www.stxmaps.com/go/texas-historical-marker-wharton-county-abstract-company.html) which was established by Attorney William S. "Billie" Brooks in 1890.
 My grandfather, Henry Augustus Cline, joined Billie Brooks in 1899.
 I started working in that plant at age 11, a barefooted boy copying documents in the court house, developing and printing the images for the abstractor to compile into Abstracts and Title Certificates.
 I worked in that plant throughout my high school years.
 After college, I attended a two year program at the University of Texas San Antonio Title School (UTSA), earning a certificate in the title insurance industry.
 I was a licensed closing officer in the title plant and was a certified Title Examiner for several title insurance underwriters including Chicago Title Insurance Agency and Minisota Title Insurance Company.
 A title examiner is a position that, by industry standards, requires a law degree and five years of practice of land title law.
 That requirement was waived because of experience and UTSA certification.
 I was a member of the Texas Land Title Association and was a Title Plant Examiner for that organization, examining the records of title plants for adequacy and accuracy of title plants which had applied for membership in the association.

 In 1976, I joined the brokerage firm of I. Jon Brook, Jr. as a petroleum landman.
 In 1980, went to work for Clayton Williams, Jr. in the Austin Chalk as a landman.
 I have had many clients over the years working as an Independent landman, managing title research for clients, managing due diligence projects, leasing projects and seismic projects.
 I spent five years working for Brett Oil Company in Houston in due diligence acquisitions.
 I earned the master's degree while working full time in the oil and gas industry as a field landman.
 In 2010 to 2014, I managed the field operations for Fairways Exploration & Production, LLC, acquiring 10,000 leases covering 400,000 acres.
 At that same time, I managed a 100 square mile seismic acquisition project for that company.